After-Shock/Cloudbox-wiki/Configuring-Settings.md

     - `present` will ensure it is always scheduled.

-    - Note: When this option changed (whether to `present` or `absent`), a manual backup must be run once in order to set the backup schedule (i.e. `sudo ansible-playbook cloudbox.yml --tags backup`).
-In case the `absent` option is set, it will disable further backups after running the manual backup; however, you can manually remove the cron job (i.e. `sudo crontab -e`) if you did not want to run a manual backup command to do so.
+    - Note: When this option changed, a manual backup (`sudo ansible-playbook cloudbox.yml --tags backup`) must be run once in order to set the backup schedule.
+In case the `cron_state` is changed from `present` to `absent`, a manual backup command is is required to disable further backups.
+Alternatively, you can manually remove the backup schedule by editing the cron job (i.e. `sudo crontab -e`).

 ## 3. Saving Settings ##